-To provide an incentive to attend class and learn from the group presentations at the end of the semester, I will distribute a concise form during class that asks you to summarize the essence of each presentation (essentially, taking notes).
+To provide an incentive to attend class and learn from the group presentations at the end of the semester, I will distribute a concise form during class to elicit your feedback on each presentation.
 I will collect these forms and give you credit for them, allocating the points among the presentation dates to account for a maximum of 20 points possible.
 Students who arrive late will lose some of the points available for that date's summaries.